Gaitsgory's central functor and the Arkhipov-Bezrukavnikov equivalence in mixed characteristic: Central functor

-where the vertical maps are pullback functors and hence clearly monoidal, and the horizontal maps are given by the fusion product (and therefore are not a priori monoidal).
+where the vertical maps are pullback functors and hence clearly monoidal by \Cref{lem_ula_conv}, and the horizontal maps are given by the fusion product (and therefore are not a priori monoidal).
 Note also that $\scrC_{k^2}=\scrC_k$ as we take products over $k$ itself and so the lower horizontal map is simply convolution.
 Since the left upper morphism is an equivalence, we recover $\scrZ_{\mathrm{lc}}$ by taking an inverse and composing across the left lower edge of the diagram.
 Since the right upper map is fully faithful by \Cref{lem_fully_faithful_generic_pullback} below, it suffices to monoidally enhance the upper horizontal map.
-But this follows as in the case of the fusion map $\scrP_C^2 \to \scrP_{C^2}^{\neq}$ of perverse sheaves away from the diagonal: indeed, the loop groups $L^+_{C\times k}\calG$ and $L_{C\times k}\calG$ split as a direct product of the loop groups over $C$ and $k$, so we get an equivalence by functoriality of endomorphism objects. \end{proof}
+But this follows as in the case of the fusion map $\scrP_C^2 \to \scrP_{C^2}^{\neq}$ of perverse sheaves away from the diagonal: indeed, the loop groups $L^+_{C\times k}\calG$ and $L_{C\times k}\calG$ split as a direct product of the loop groups over $C$ and $k$, so we get an equivalence by functoriality of endomorphism objects (again, this relies on the discussion in \Cref{lem_ula_conv} regarding monoidality of pullback functors). \end{proof}

 Again for the reader's convenience, we repeat our explanation of our reasoning in terms of $1$-morphisms of $\mathrm{Assoc}^\otimes$.
 We have to see that morphisms $\alpha\colon \langle n \rangle \to \langle m \rangle$ in $\mathrm{Assoc}^\otimes$ are naturally intertwined with $\scrZ_{\mathrm{lc}}$, i.e., that the diagram below commutes, where the vertical maps are powers of $\scrZ_{\mathrm{lc}}$ and the horizontal ones are induced by $\alpha$.